Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_const.rst

 Overloading on qualification
 ############################

-This style of a pair of getter and setter is very popular in C++ (and often the recommended one):
+Const-qualifying a function changes its type.
+This in turn allows overloading based on constness of the object.
+The following style of getters and setters is very popular in C++ (and often the recommended one):

 ..
 TOCOLOR